 - Any costs related to testing, medical care, or the need to quarantine will be the sole responsibility of the individual or the team.
 Additionally, all oversight of the care for any team member feeling ill or showing symptoms will be managed by the Team Leader.

-We understand it may be frustrating to think about continuing to wear masks in a highly relational and exciting environment where these things used to not be the norm.
-In this season, we are doing these things out of love for the people we come to serve.
+We encourage all Team Leaders to remind their team that any Covid measures taken are done out of of love for the people we come to serve.
 “There is no greater love than to lay down one's life for one's friends.”
 (John 15:13) We believe it sends a powerful message of love to sacrifice a little of our personal freedom for the safety and health of others.

 God continues to do great things in and through each mission trip.
 We humbly thank you for putting your trust in our team at EM.

 Interested in bringing your group on an upcoming mission trip?
 Fill Out an Interest Form today!
 We would love to help you decide when and where to serve together this year.